-I don’t have a favorite night, but my favorite day is Monday.
+I don’t have a favourite night, but my favourite day is Monday.
 Everyone is back at work and I can go places without all of the crowds.
 All of the parks are empty.
-My favorite season is Autumn; it has the best light and smell.
+My favourite season is autumn; it has the best light and smell.

 Describe the best party you have ever been to?